-DSC 101 Design Awareness HU, G 3
+DSC 101 Design Awareness HU, G

 INT 223 Interior Design Issues and Theories HU 3

-INT 310 History of Interior Design I HU, H 3
+NT 310 History of Interior Design I HU, H 3

-INT 311 History of Interior Design II HU, H 3
+History of Interior Design II HU, H

 History of Decorative Arts in Interiors HU

 History of Textiles in Interior Design

+113 Thistory of Textiles in Interior Design

 Total 18

-The minor in Interior Design History is open to students majoring in: Architectural Studies, Art, Communication, Psychology, or Sociology and students in any College of Business major or the Bachelor of Interdisciplinary Studies program.
+The minor in Interior Design History is open to students majoring in Architectural Studies, Art, Communication, Psychology, or Sociology and students in any College of Business major or the Bachelor of Interdisciplinary Studies program.
 All other majors are considered on an individual basis and approved by the coordinators of the Interior Design program within the School of Design.
 To pursue the minor in Interior Design History, students must have a minimum cumulative GPA of 2.50.